UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 cpu_viz
 gpu_viz
 ```
+## Available nodes

 The available nodes on Buny are listed in the table below.
-Pleae notet while some feature the same CPU or GPU type, the available memory and/or number of CPUs can differ.
+Please notet while some feature the same CPU or GPU type, the available memory and/or number of CPUs can differ.
 Be mindful of this when requesting resources for jobs.

 | Hostnames |  Count |  CPU Memory (MB) | CPUS | FEATURES | GRES |